erikakroll/SWBIO_Fg_GeneID_converter/README.md

 *Fusarium graminearum* PH-1 gene ID converter
 ==============

 This is a python script which can convert gene IDs from and between the *F. graminearum* PH-1 assemblies v.
 3.2 (Wong et al., 2011; Güldener et al., 2006), v.
-4 (King et al., 2015) and v 5 (King et al., 2017).
+4 (King et al., 2015) and v.
+5 (King et al., 2017).
 In the output and script these assemblies are referred to as MIPS v.
 3.2, RRES v.
 4 and RRES v.
 4 .
 This is in reference to the institutes that created/developed the assemblies ie. the Munich Information Services for Protein Sequences (MIPS) and Rothamsted Research (RRES).

 To run: